luckinet/tabshiftr/README.md

 Some further fields that have not been mentioned here are:

-  - `split`, to seperate an identifying variable via a regular expression from some column
+  - `split`, to separate an identifying variable via a regular expression from some column
-  - `key` and `value`, when the names of measured variables are provided in a column while the respective values are in a seperate column.
+  - `key` and `value`, when the names of measured variables are provided in a column while the respective values are in a separate column.
     Here, `key` is the column that contains the names and `value` is the level of the measured variable that should be "pulled" out of `key`.